MicrosoftDocs/visualstudio-docs/docs/cross-platform/visual-studio-tools-for-unity.md

 * Inspect and modify the value of variables and arguments.
 * Drill down into complex objects and data structures.

-#### Roslyn diagnostics and quick-fixes for Unity
+### Roslyn diagnostics and quick-fixes for Unity

-Write better code that captures the best practices with Visual Studios deep understanding of Unity projects.
+Write better code that captures the best practices with Visual Studio's deep understanding of Unity projects.

 ![VS refactoring string comparison with CompareTag](media/unity-diagnostics.png)